-Are you making one of these five common visual brand mistakes?
-Easily upgrade the look and feel of your brand by avoiding these pitfalls.
+Are you making one of these five common visual brand identity mistakes?
+Easily upgrade the look and feel of your visual brand by avoiding these all-too-common pitfalls.

-Creating visuals for your brand, whether it’s a social media graphic, a graphic for your website or a slide deck for your next course, can be quite the daunting task.
+Creating visuals for your brand, whether it’s a social media graphic, a graphic for your website, or a slide deck for your next course, can be quite a daunting task.
 Of course, my recommendation would be to hire it out if you can, especially if designing doesn’t light you up and/or is not in your Zone of Genius.
-However, that’s not a good fit for all business owners which is where the inspiration for today’s post came from.
+However, that’s not a good fit for all business owners… hence, today’s post. 🙂

 Knowing and understanding design doesn’t have to be your ‘thing’.
-That being said, even if it’s not your jam, I’d wager that you still want (and deserve to have) professional looking designs.
-Which is why we’re diving into five common visual brand mistakes I often see.
-No shame or judgement – but if you’re after consistent, cohesive and impactful designs, understanding how to effectively create your brand visuals will only help strengthen your overall brand experience.
+But even if it’s not your jam, I’d wager that you still want (and deserve to have) professional-looking designs.
+Which is why we’re diving into five common visual brand mistakes and how to fix them.
+Because if you’re after consistent, cohesive and impactful designs, understanding how to effectively create your brand visuals will only help strengthen your overall brand experience.

-Mistake No. 01: Following what’s on trend versus what makes sense for your brand
+Mistake one: Blindly following the latest trend versus what actually makes sense for your brand

 I get it.
 You’re scrollin’ on social media and see a logo or graphic that is b-e-a-utiful.
 You do a little more digging into the brand and realize you could totally do that for your own business.
 Thus begins the rabbit hole and wasted time of chasing someone else’s dream.

 Here’s the deal.
 A brand, from the visuals to the messaging, is tailored specifically for the business.
 So that beautiful brand you see?
 More often than not, it was created specifically for that brand.
 For that brand’s ideal client.
 For that brand’s personality.
 Could you imitate the same visuals?
 Yea, of course.
 But then it wouldn’t be specific to YOUR brand goals.